 Remember to mention your achievements

 You could be asked to name your top achievements, if you’re not asked then it’s worth mentioning them to show your passion for the job.
 For developers and creative people this could be a problem that you overcame, a result that you’re proud of, or game that you worked on.
 For anyone on the commercial side of things you should know sales figures or business development results off by heart.
+The interviewer usually asks questions to get this kind of information from you, we recommend using this S.T.A.R.
+Interview Question Response Technique to really impress with your answers.

 Research your interviewers